johnxu21/johnxu21.github.io/evol/join/join.md

     * (iii) What is your favourite programming language or project and why?
     * (iv) What was your best learning and/or teaching experience?
     * (v) You already looked at the groups projects or read some of our papers
-* Please do NOT just mention keywords off of the group's website along with generic descriptions like “my research interests overlap with yours”.
+* **Please do NOT just mention keywords off of the group's website along with generic descriptions like “my research interests overlap with yours”**.
 I typically ignore emails with such generic descriptions.
 I also highly encourage you to watch this talk before contacting me (or any other potential supervisors)